 Planning also applies to craft beer, fitness and poetry

 As it turns out, those planning, implementation and evaluation skills come in handy in unexpected places as well.

 “I’m a big craft beer aficionada and by now, I can say, a connoisseuse.
 I have travelled to all corners of Alberta and some parts of BC and Saskatchewan visiting craft breweries, tasting great beer, meeting people, and getting to know Canada, my second homeland,” says Dr. Koso, who is originally from Serbia (the former Yugoslavia).

 “I’m also a group fitness instructor, which helps me shed the beer calories and meet like-minded people.
 Another passion of mine is poetry, an area where the ability to hear from and read to other amazing poets has blossomed through the online world,” Dr. Koso says.

-To learn more about putting your planning, implementation and evaluation skills to good use, explore in the University of Lethbridge’s graduate programs in Health Sciences.
+To learn more about putting your planning, implementation and evaluation skills to good use, explore ULethbridge graduate programs in Public Health.